christiananagnostou/www/lib/articles/wield-the-keyboard.md

 ---

-It's 1868, your name is [Christopher Sholes](https://en.wikipedia.org/wiki/Christopher_Latham_Sholes), and this is your new invention:
+It's 1868 and a man by the name of [Christopher Sholes](https://en.wikipedia.org/wiki/Christopher_Latham_Sholes) is sitting at his desk with this sequence of letters and numbers in front of him:

 ```
  3 5 7 9 N O P Q R S T U V W X Y Z